yassin448/WATI/README.md

 ### Notes
 1.this version is still in beta and you may experience incorrect or totally broken answer so please try to use the arguments correctly and follow the guide in this readme for it to work properly
 2.to use groq or (the fallbackai) you need to obtain and api key by signing up on this website:https://console.groq.com/playground and after signing in you need to go to the api key tab and generate a new one and open the Aidata file and put it in get api key
-3.you will find the  finetuned Wati version on the release tab which you need to install and add to the same directory of the ai for the --use-core to work
+3.you will find the  finetuned Wati version on the release tab which you need to install and add to the same directory of the ai inside a folder named "WATI_core_dependencies" for all the features to work

 ## License